msgpack/msgpack-javascript/README.md

 NodeJS v10 is required, but NodeJS v12 or later is recommended because it includes the V8 feature of [Improving DataView performance in V8](https://v8.dev/blog/dataview).

 NodeJS before v10 will work by importing `@msgpack/msgpack/dist.es5/msgpack`.

+### TypeScript

+This module requires definitions of `AsyncIterator` and whatwg streams, which is specified with `"lib": ["ES2020", "DOM"]` in `tsconfig.json`.

+For the TypeScript version, the latest TypeScript is tested in development, but older versions of TypeScript might be able to compile this module.

 ## Benchmark